Salvation Army Car Donation in Southern California

 No fretting over write-offs – this is one you can do any time of year, 7 days a week through our live operators.
 After you call us, we come to you (to your car) in 24-48 hours.

-Why donate a vehicle to Salvation Army through Cars2Charities?
+Why Donate a Vehicle to the Salvation Army Through Cars2Charities?

 Many car donors choose Cars2Charities because we’re a woman-owned, family-operated company, plus they report getting superior customer service from us.

-Not only do we pick up a huge range of vehicle styles, we tow junk cars and those in a lot of other conditions.
+Not only do we pick up a huge range of vehicle styles, but we also pick up junk cars and those in a lot of other conditions.
 So, if you have a Salvation Army donation car with no title, that’s okay – we do all the paperwork.

 If the attitude, reputation and honest work of the Salvation Army reinforce your belief in humanity, you can double down on that feeling by choosing an honest car donation company.
 When you donate a car to the Salvation Army it means you join the work of advancing education and poverty relief through a worthwhile charity, where words are backed up with deeds.